Hives: Solar urticaria

 This form of the disease occurs on areas of the skin exposed to the sun; the condition becomes evident within minutes of exposure.

 Water-induced

-This type of urticaria is also termed rare and occurs upon contact with water.
-The response is not temperature-dependent and the skin appears similar to the cholinergic form of the disease.
-The appearance of hives is within one to 15 minutes of contact with the water and can last from 10 minutes to two hours.
-This kind of hives does not seem to be stimulated by histamine discharge like the other physical hives.
-Most researchers believe this condition is actually skin sensitivity to additives in the water, such as chlorine.
+Water-induced, or aquagenic, urticaria is rare and occurs upon contact with water; sensitivity does not depend on temperature.
+Symptoms are similar to those caused by the cholinergic form of the disease, and appear within one to 15 minutes following exposure to water, and can last from 10 minutes to two hours.
+This variety does not seem to be stimulated by histamine discharge like the other physical hives.
+Many researchers believe this condition is actually skin sensitivity to additives in the water, such as chlorine.
 Water urticaria is diagnosed by dabbing tap water and distilled water to the skin and observing the gradual response.
 Aquagenic urticaria is treated with capsaicin (Zostrix) administered to the chafed skin.
 This is the same treatment used for shingles.
 Antihistamines are of questionable benefit in this instance since histamine is not the causative factor.